hrshdhgd/CoderGPT/docs/description.rst

 -----------

 CoderGPT is a command line interface for generating/modifying code.
-It allows developers to enhance code by commenting, optimizing and adding tests to their projects using the power of LLM.
-TThis project is powered by `langchain <https://github.com/langchain-ai/langchain>`_.
+It allows developers to enhance code by commenting, optimizing, documenting and adding tests to their projects using the power of LLM and GPT.
+This project is powered by `langchain <https://github.com/langchain-ai/langchain>`_.

 Installation
 ------------